huybrechtsxyz/atuaro/adventures/session_zero_orphanage/03_the_basement.md

 * Timmy will not really respond but ask for his stuff
 * Once Timmy has his stuff he will accompany the kids upstairs

-**ROOM 5: STORAGE**
+**ROOM 5: STORAGE [CD-10]**
-> his area of the basement is located near the stairs and is partially illuminated by its light.
+> This area of the basement is located near the stairs and is partially illuminated by its light.
 The dim light makes it difficult to see clearly, but you can make out the shapes of cluttered boxes and sacks, stacked haphazardly against the walls.

 This room contains food, produce, grain.
 More expensive bottles of wine and beer.
 Candles.